legal-nurse-and-doctor-990x358

 Legal Nurse Consultant

-A legal nurse consultant works to bridge the gap between the legal and the medical fields.
+A legal nurse consultant works to bridge the gap between the legal and medical fields.
 The American Association of Legal Nurse Consultants (AALNC) describes these professionals as “licensed registered nurses who perform a critical analysis of clinically related issues in a variety of settings in the legal arena.”
-The range of employment environments includes law offices, independent practices, government agencies, patient advocacy groups, insurance companies, HMOs, consulting firms, and business and industry legal departments.
+The range of employment environments includes law offices, independent practices, government agencies, patient advocacy groups, insurance companies, HMOs, consulting firms, and legal departments within the business and healthcare industries.

 For those considering working at the intersection of the legal and medical fields in a dynamic, high-growth career, this guide provides a detailed discussion of the career outlook, salary prospects, and steps to becoming a legal nurse consultant.